Grizzzlyy/signcryption_group_chat/README.md

 - Schnorr protocol zero-knowledge key-statement proof (ZKKSP) [[2]](#2) for verifying private key possession to server.
 - Server can host several groups
 - Every messege is signcrypted
-- Malicious client, that sends message, using fake private key.
-All users in group get warning that there is corrupted message from user \<username\>.

 # Usage
 Install required packages in venv: